PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/07-GroupWork/__docs/docs.md

+---
+title: Group work
+summary: Collaborative learning activities
+---

 ## Group Activities

 Research shows that collaborative learning can increase student persistence, improve learning outcomes, and foster better classroom cultures.
 Using PrairieLearn, instructors can provide group activities where students work collaborativelly in the same assessment, which is shared among all the group members.

 ### Group formation